parmeped/netCrudChallenge/Readme.md

 3) Execute command on Package Manager Console
  --> update-database

-4) Change to launch from IIS Express and start
+4) For quick local testing, change to launch from IIS Express and start

 This starts a server on https://localhost:44345/